CRG-CNAG/robustica/README.md

 A more user-friendly documentation can be found at https://crg-cnag.github.io/robustica/.

 ## Requirements
-In brackets, versions of packages used to revelop `robustica`.
+In brackets, versions of packages used to develop `robustica`.
 - `numpy` (1.19.2)
 - `pandas` (1.1.2)
 - `scipy` (1.6.2)